ChantelleAA/Node-Classification-Project/README.md

 - **Model Checkpoints**: Stored periodically during training.
 - **Logs**: Training progress and performance metrics.
-- **Predictions**: Classification results on the test set.
+- **Predictions**: Classification results on the validation set.

 ## Results and File Structure

 ### Results

 The outcomes of this project include:
 - **Accuracy and Loss Metrics**: Documented through TensorBoard logs and output console.
+The logs are       stored in subdirectories corresponding to the different models and hyperparameters used which are        found within the `runs` directory in the experiments folder.

 - **Predictions**: Predictions of classes for each paper recorded in .tsv file.
+The predictions are also    stored in subdirectories corresponding to the different models and hyperparameters used which are        found within the `predictions` directory in the experiments folder.

 ### File Structure